 An example of spear phishing could be an email sent to an employee from their company’s CEO requesting an immediate electronic transfer of funds.
 The scammer will leverage the employee’s obligation to follow orders from an executive and a sense of urgency to scare the target into wiring the money without confirming the request with the CEO via phone or in person.
 Spear phishing is becoming a serious threat to every business, substantial businesses.
 The cost of a successful spear-phishing attack against a large organization is $7.2 million (VadeSecure).
 Today’s businesses can’t afford to have poor IT security.

 What is Baiting?

 Baiting is not just done through the internet.
 There have been cases of baiting being done using physical media or devices.
-For example, hackers have strategically left malware-infected USBs in high-traffic public areas like coffee shops, hoping someone will plug the infected device into their computer.
+For example, hackers have strategically left malware-infected USBs in high-traffic public areas like coffee shops, hoping someone will plug the infected machine into their computer.
 As soon as the USB is connected to their computer, any information on that device is vulnerable.
-Even though a physical baiting scam is far less likely than other forms of social engineering, it is important to educate your staff on the dangers of connecting unknown devices to their computers.
+Even though a physical baiting scam is far less likely than other forms of social engineering, it is essential to educate your staff on the dangers of connecting unknown devices to their computers.

 How to Protect Your Business from Social Engineering

 Today, anti-virus software alone will not protect your company from hackers.
 Instead, a secure IT environment relies on a combination of: